claus-e-andersen/clanTopas/README.md

 # The meta data what and what2 are just for your own use, and can be ignored if you do not want them.
 ```

-Example of output from the first 3 lines of a data frame read with the read.topas.phasespace function:
+Example of output from the first 3 lines of a data frame read with the read.topas.phasespace function.
+Notice how fn.main, fn.scorsr. what, and what2 are included in the data frame.
 ```
   Pos.X.cm Pos.Y.cm  Pos.Z.cm Dir.Cosine.X Dir.Cosine.Y Energy.MeV Weight Particle.Type
 1  15.0753  8.03777 -10.39860     0.753764     0.401888   0.510999      1            22